fauzanardh/WebScrapper/README.md

 3. http.client HTTPResponse for parsing the http response
 4. BeautifulSoup4+lxml for parsing the http content

-## How to run this project
+## How to Run the Project
-1. install the dependencies
+1. Install the dependencies.
+When `requirements.txt` make sure the CMD/Shell is in the folder that contains the file.
 ```
 pip install -r requirements.txt
 or
 pip install beautifulsoup4 lxml
 ```
-2. run either the `scapper.py` or the `scrapper_threading.py`
+2. Run either `scapper.py` or `scrapper_threading.py`
 ```
 python scrapper.py
 or
 python scrapper_threading.py
 ```

-## Performance difference
+## Performance Differences
-On my 50Mbps connection and 6 cores machine:
+On Fauzan's 50Mbps connection and 6 Core Machine:
-1. non-threading
+1. Non-threaded:
     ![non-threading](resources/non_threading.png)
-1. threading
+2. Threaded:
     ![threading](resources/threading.png)

+On Stanlly's 60Mbps connection and 8 Core Machine:
+1. Non-threaded:

+2. Threaded: